-The walk continues through woodlands and after a while emerges on to open fellside where you'll begin to see the 4 mile ridge of Muncaster Fell.
-The high point of the fell is the triangulation pillar on Hooker Crag, at 231m.
+The walk continues through woodlands and after a while emerges on to open fellside where you'll begin to see the 4-mile ridge of Muncaster Fell.
+The high point of the fell is the triangulation pillar on Hooker Crag, at 231 metres.
 The view from the top of Muncaster Fell is outstanding.
 It really is a gem in the Lake District.

 You can weave your own path across the top around rock outcrops or over the top and through cotton grass.
 Marked on the map is a stone table called Ross’s Camp, which has a date inscription on it and a fine view.

 The path then leads you towards a gated gap in the wall.
 Follow the path down to the wonderfully named Rabbit How, a small hill near the bottom of the fell.
 Now follow the path to the left, walking parallel with the railway.
 The path emerges at the end of a lane with a few buildings.
 Continue up the lane and you will arrive back at the valley road at Eskdale Green.
 Irton Road Station, your start point is on your right.
 The village store is usually open till 5PM, make sure you find time to grab a drink and a well-deserved ice cream or why not stop off at one of the pubs!
 This walk is suitable for guests staying at several of our Cottages in Eskdale.